Thursday, June 29, 2017

 Sinister Developments

-Sinister Developments were one of the best shareware groups in the 90s and released five fantastic arcade games.
-Each was their own take on the classic original and it was obvious that a lot of love went into their creation.
+Sinister Developments was one of the best shareware groups and released five fantastic arcade games.
+Each was their own take on the original and it was obvious that a lot of love went into their creations.
 Fantastic graphics, audio and ultra-smooth gameplay which felt authentic yet somehow regenerated and fresh.

-Only recently I stumbled upon the Sinister Developments website and was surprised they still had their Atari ST software featured.
-That was both a shock and a pleasure to see such Fuji wonders listed on a website (that also looked like it hadn't been updated in a generation).
-Sadly, the download links didn't work so I decided to send them an email and kept my fingers crossed.
-After all, I did not expect to receive any reply from such an old website...
+Only recently I stumbled upon the Sinister Developments website.
+I was surprised they still had their old Atari ST software featured with download links.
+Seeing such Fuji wonders listed on a website was both a shock and a pleasure - a website that also looked like it hadn't been updated in many generations!!
+Sadly, the download links didn't work.
+So, I decided to send them an email and kept my fingers crossed for a response.
+After all, I did not expect to receive any kind of reply from such an ancient website...

-Surprisingly, I got a reply straight away from Gordon Gibson who not only fixed the broken links but he also kindly supplied the full (registered) version of each title.
+Surprisingly, I got a reply straight away from Gordon Gibson!
+He fixed the broken links and kindly supplied full (registered) versions of each title.
 Yep, all for free without any strings attached (is it my birthday?).
-Yeah, how cool are Atari ST folk?
-For reference, the incredible Atari Mania has each game featured within its archives.
+For reference, the incredible Atarimania now has each game featured within its archives.

-Okay, you've probably watched the Space Invaders video and been blown away!
+You've probably watched the brilliant Space Invaders video (above)?
 Well, check out Galaxians...

 • Centipede - Gordon said they wanted a mix between Centipede and Millipede which worked out well.
 I found a few bugs but nothing to stop the fun as this is a frantically zany and frenzied version of the classic.
 A superb conversion.
 (To bypass the shareware message just press "ESC" key on the language screen).